dataz/dataz-parent/README.md

-dataSet Installer
+dataZ Installer
 ===============

-Installs, updates and switch branches of all DataSet/DataStore Projects.
+Installs, updates and switch branches of all dataZ/DataStore Projects.
 And it also generates a parent (gradle) project for all cloned projects (on a specified path).

-__CAUTION__: The dataSet installer DOES NOT build or create the JAR files (_see Using dataSet Projects_).
-It only clones the projects and create the gradle parent project.
+__CAUTION__: The dataZ installer DOES NOT build or create the JAR files (_see Using dataZ Projects_).
+It only clones the dataZ related projects and create the gradle parent project.

 Three Simple Steps